qwik-resume/qwik-resume/LINT.md

 ## [`no-plusplus`](https://eslint.org/docs/latest/rules/no-plusplus)
 - **What it does:** Disallows the use of the `++` and `--` operators.
 - **Why:** These operators can be confusing and can lead to unexpected behavior due to automatic semicolon insertion.
+- Leaving this off because there are frequently good use cases for this, such as during various types of loops.
+  For now, we should consider a ++ or similar construct as a potential, non-functional paradigm and should consider that in the context of development, with assumption that we would like to focus on functional design when possible.

 ## [`no-process-env`](https://eslint.org/docs/latest/rules/no-process-env)
 - **What it does:** Disallows the use of `process.env`.